 - that include a diverse representation from the different viewpoints and stakeholders in the scholarly communications process;

 - generate ideas or report research that contribute to ongoing discussion about the future of the library and information industry;

 - present strategies for effectively implementing new ideas and technology; and

 - encourage active learning among conference attendees.

-PLEASE NOTE: Conference sessions are meant for librarians, publishers, and vendors to discuss issues of interest to them all.
+PLEASE NOTE: Conference sessions should include a diverse representation from the different viewpoints and stakeholders in the scholarly communications process, and all sessions should include at least one librarian.
+Conference sessions are meant for librarians, publishers, and vendors to discuss issues of interest to them all.
 They are not an opportunity for marketing products or services.

 Proposal notifications will be sent out in early August.